Protein intake after exercise trial

 Previous studies have shown that exercise in the late afternoon can increase the risk of low BGL not just straight after exercise but also during the night.
 The aim of this study is to find out if eating protein after exercise can help prevent low BGL later that night.

-For more information or to take part, contact Joanne O'Dea on 9340 8742 or Joanne.O'Dea@health.wa.gov.au.
+For more information or to take part, email Joanne O'Dea, Joanne.O'Dea@health.wa.gov.au.
 More information can also be found here.